 Proteomics Several recent publications have made dramatic claims about the numbers of coding and non-coding variants that can be verified by large-scale proteomics experiments [Wilhelm 2014 PMID: 24870543, Kim 2014 PMID: 24870542, Ly 2014 PMID: 24596151, Hao 2015 PMID: 26146086].
 These studies are all highly flawed either because of the misuse of target-decoy strategies when estimating false discovery rates (FDR), or because of technical errors (or both) [Abascal 2015 PMID 26061177; Ezkurdia 2015 PMID 26496066].

 The CNIO has shown that great care must be taken when using data from these large-scale proteomics experiments [Ezkurdia 2014 PMID: 24939910, Ezkurdia 2015 PMID: 25014353, Ezkurdia 2015 PMID: 26496066].
 Overestimating the numbers of coding and non-coding variants identified in the experiments wastes time and resources and propagates false positive identifications in databases.
 This noise will obscure real biological insights, has been used to justify unjustifiable scientific hypotheses [Hao 2015 PMID: 26146086] and in the long term will undermine confidence in large-scale proteomics data [White 2011 PMID: 21325204].
 There is currently no reliable strategy to estimate estimate false positive rates in large-scale proteomics experiments [Savitski 2015 PMID: 25987413]; in part because of problems with the narrowness of the mass precursor windows in the most recent high-resolution mass spectrometers [Cooper 2012 PMID: 23106481, Bonzon-Kulichenko 2015 PMID: 25494653]; in part because post-translational modifications, which are much more widespread and add much more complexity to the human proteome than once thought, are rarely identified properly [Bonzon-Kulichenko 2015 PMID: 25494653]; and in part because these errors are exaggerated when multiple smaller experiments are combined to make a single large-scale experiment [Reiter 2009 PMID: 19608599].
 These problems are common to all proteomics studies, but are especially critical when the experimental evidence is used to verify variant translation.
 Ideally the community should come up with standards to deal with the growing level of false positive identifications in large-scale experiments.
-The CNIO’s partner, the CNIC are investigating the feasibility of improving methods for calculating false positive identifications in large-scale proteomics experiments.
+The CNIO’s partner, the CNIC, are investigating the feasibility of improving methods for calculating false positive identifications in large-scale proteomics experiments.
 In the meantime, we feel there is no substitute for the manual inspection of all spectra that identify previously unidentified genes and variants.
 The CNIO and CNIC will perform this manual verification, in order to guarantee the reliability of peptide detection in proteomics experiments.

 Reliable proteomics data identifies only a fraction of annotated alternative isoforms.
 Our proteomics analysis pipeline detected evidence of translated alternative splice variants in just 246 genes in the GENCODE v20 reference set [Abascal 2015 PMID: 26061177].
 According to simulations, this number is considerably smaller than expected and strongly suggests that most protein-coding genes have a single main protein isoform [Ezkurdia 2015 PMID: 25732134].
 This result contrasts with the abundance of alternative transcripts in microarray and RNA-seq experiments and is especially surprising since the CNIO protocol interrogated more than 100 different tissues, cell lines and developmental stages [Ezkurdia 2015 PMID: 25732134].
 Those alternative splice events supported by proteomics evidence were significantly enriched in subtle splice events that did not disrupt Pfam functional domains and many of them were among the oldest splice events annotated.